akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge04.md

 EXPLAIN CACHING, ADD IMAGE
 Caching is the concept of storing a response from your website for a configured period of time.
 It can greatly increase the end client performance and website utilizations.
 CDN level Caching caches the ***entire*** HTTP request, including cookies and headers.
 First, take a read of the [What is a CDN?](./whatiscdn.md) article, as Azure Front Door is a Dynamic Site Acceleration CDN Service.
 And

+How to identify page load time?
+Use F12 Developer tools

 ## Description